avine/git-cheat-sheet/README.md

 Add Banana
 ````

-Change the file to this (and save the file):
+Change the file to this (and save it):

 ```txt
 Add Orange and Banana
 ````

-Now, the log history will looks like the following:
+Now, the log history will look like the following:

 ```txt
 $ git log --oneline --graph --decorate